SPOILER WARNING: Do not read on unless you’ve watched Wednesday night’s episode of Survivor.

 “This isn’t just one person,” she said, reminiscent of the many #MeToo accusations made in recent years.
 “It’s a pattern.
 It’s a pattern.
 It takes five people to be like, man, the way I’m feeling about this is actually real.
 It’s not in my head.
 I’m not overreacting to it.
 He’s literally done these things to five different women in this game.
 That sucks.
 That totally, totally sucks.”

 The producers broke the fourth wall and responded to Kellee off-camera.

 “You know, if there are issues to the point where things need to happen, come to me and I will make sure that stops,” they said.
 “Because I don’t want anyone feeling uncomfortable … I just want to make sure.
 This is not … it’s not OK.”

 The producers spoke with all the contestants as a group and individually following their chat with Kellee.

-Before the first immunity challenge, a title card appeared, revealing: “The following morning the producers met with all the players, both as a group and individually.
+Before the first immunity challenge on Wednesday night’s episode, a title card appeared, revealing: “The following morning the producers met with all the players, both as a group and individually.
 They were cautioned about personal boundaries and reminded that producers are available to them at all times.
 Based on the outcome of those discussions, the game continued.
 In addition, producers met privately with Dan, at which time he was issued a warning for his behavior.
 Producers continue to monitor the situation.”